k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 ## Deploying Fabric project

-You can activate deployment and see deployment status in several places at the Fabric Studio.
+You can activate a deployment and see the Deployment Status in several places within the Fabric Studio.

-### Deployment status
+### Deployment Status

 A deployed LU has a green circle next to its name at the project tree.
 Otherwise, for example while making changes at its content, it becomes to be gray circle.